thephpleague/csv/docs/9.0/installation.md

 ## Going Solo

-You can also use `League\Csv` without using Composer by downloading the library and using any other [PSR-4](http://www.php-fig.org/psr/psr-4/) compatible autoloader or the `autoload.php` script found in the root directory
+You can also use `League\Csv` without using Composer by downloading the library and using any other [PSR-4](http://www.php-fig.org/psr/psr-4/) compatible autoloader.

+`League\Csv` comes bundle with its own autoloader script `autoload.php` located in the root directory.

 ~~~php
 <?php